Dilworth Park, Urban gathering space at City Hall, Philadelphia, United States.

 Glass panels along Market Street display stories of Philadelphia's development, featuring quotes from former Mayor Richardson Dilworth about city life.
 These surfaces invite visitors to learn more about the city while walking through.

-The Pulse art installation creates light patterns on the surface that respond to train movements in the tunnels below.
-This interactive element connects what happens underground to what visitors see and experience above ground.
+An art installation called Pulse creates light patterns on the park's surface that respond in real time to train movements in the tunnels directly below.
+The light shifts as trains pass, so what visitors see above ground is quietly connected to what is moving underneath.

 The community of curious travelers